-- "ADS" means the American depositary share of NaaS Technology Inc., each representing ten Class A ordinary shares of NaaS Technology Inc., par value US\$0.01 per share, as listed on Nasdaq Capital Market under the symbol "NAAS" upon and after the Closing, and the American depositary share of RISE Education Cayman Ltd prior to the Closing. - "CAC" means the Cyberspace Administration of China. - "car parc" means all registered vehicles within a given geographic region.
+- "ADRs" means the American depositary receipts evidencing ADSs. - "ADS" means the American depositary share of NaaS Technology Inc., each representing ten Class A ordinary shares of NaaS Technology Inc., par value US\$0.01 per share, as listed on Nasdaq Capital Market under the symbol "NAAS" upon and after the Closing, and the American depositary share of RISE Education Cayman Ltd prior to the Closing. - "CAC" means the Cyberspace Administration of China. - "car parc" means all registered vehicles within a given geographic region.

-- "China" or "PRC" means the People's Republic of China. - "Class A ordinary share" means each Class A ordinary share of NaaS Technology Inc., par value \$0.01 per share. - "Class B ordinary share" means each Class B ordinary share of NaaS Technology Inc., par value \$0.01 per share. - "Class C ordinary share" means each Class C ordinary share of NaaS Technology Inc., par value \$0.01 per share. - "Closing" means the consummation of the Mergers. - "Code" means the U.S. Internal Revenue Code of 1986, as amended. - "CSRC" means the Chinese Securities Regulatory Commission. - "COVID-19" means SARS-CoV-2 or COVID-19, and any evolutions thereof. - "Dada Auto" is an exempted company incorporated with limited liability under the laws of the Cayman Islands. - "DCFC" means direct current fast charger with 30kW power output or more. - "dedicated charger" or "dedicated DCFC" means non-DCFC EV charger or DCFC, as applicable, that is dedicated to public utility vehicles or used exclusively by government agencies, corporations, or other specific groups of users. - "Effective Time" means the effective time of the Merger, which was on June 10, 2022. - "end-users" means EV drivers, being the end-users of our EV charging services. - "EV" means electric vehicle. - "Exchange Act" means the Securities Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder. - "IFRS" means International Financial Reporting Standards as issued by the International Accounting Standards Board.
+- "China" or "PRC" means the People's Republic of China. - "Class A ordinary share" means each Class A ordinary share of NaaS Technology Inc., par value \$0.01 per share. - "Class B ordinary share" means each Class B ordinary share of NaaS Technology Inc., par value \$0.01 per share. - "Class C ordinary share" means each Class C ordinary share of NaaS Technology Inc., par value \$0.01 per share. - "Closing" means the consummation of the Mergers. - "Code" means the U.S. Internal Revenue Code of 1986, as amended. - "CSRC" means the Chinese Securities Regulatory Commission. - "COVID-19" means SARS-CoV-2 or COVID-19, and any evolutions thereof. - "Dada Auto" is an exempted company incorporated with limited liability under the laws of the Cayman Islands. - "DCFC" means direct current fast charger with 30kW power output or more. - "dedicated charger" or "dedicated DCFC" means non-DCFC EV charger or DCFC, as applicable, that is dedicated to public utility vehicles or used exclusively by government agencies, corporations, or other specific groups of users. - "deposit agreement" means the deposit agreement dated as of October 19, 2017 (as amended as of May 31, 2022 and as further amended from time to time among us, JPMorgan Chase Bank, N.A., as depositary and all holders from time to time of ADRs issued thereunder. - "Effective Time" means the effective time of the Merger, which was on June 10, 2022. - "end-users" means EV drivers, being the end-users of our EV charging services. - "EV" means electric vehicle. - "Exchange Act" means the Securities Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder. - "IFRS" means International Financial Reporting Standards as issued by the International Accounting Standards Board.
 "IRS" means the U.S. Internal Revenue Service. - "Kuaidian" means the Kuaidian mobile application, and Kuaidian Weixin mini-program, each of which connects EV drivers with charging stations and chargers. - "Merger" or "Mergers" has the meaning ascribed to it in "Corporate History and Structure." - "Merger Agreement" has the meaning ascribed to it in "Corporate History and Structure." - "NaaS" means (i) prior to the completion of the Restructuring, subsidiaries and VIEs of NewLink that provided EV charging services in China, and (ii) upon and after the completion of the Restructuring, Dada Auto, its subsidiaries, and for the period during which Dada Auto maintained VIE arrangements with Kuaidian Power (Beijing) New Energy Technology Co., Ltd., the VIE Kuaidian Power (Beijing) New Energy Technology Co., Ltd.; - "Nasdaq" means The Nasdaq Stock Market LLC. - "NewLink" means Newlinks Technology Limited, an exempted company incorporated with limited liability under the laws of the Cayman Islands.